OrangeDev2/OrangeDev2/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Affiliate Marketing Website 🌐, PyQt/Qt Calculator 🖩, and Open-source stuffs
+- 🔭 I’m currently working on Niche Website 🌐, PyQt/Qt Calculator 🖩, and Open-source stuffs
-- 🌱 I’m currently learning Deploying my website on pages.github and PyQt/Qt
+- 🌱 I’m currently learning React (front-end), PyQt/Qt (GUI Toolkit), and Deploying my website on cloud such as pages.github and CloudFlare
 - 👯 I’m looking to collaborate on Github for contributes
 - 🤔 I’m looking for help with Cool Effects on Manjaro Distro or Portfolio
 - 💬 Ask me about Anything or IT and Linux related.